 This is a basic course to understand the concepts AWS CloudFormation in general.
 This course aims to equip a learner with skills on CloudFormation to such an extent, so that a learner can master on CloudFormation through Self-Directed Learning once they successfully complete this course.
 This is a basic and beginner level course on CloudFormation.

 - Someone who has started learning AWS and wants to gain an introductory level understadning on CloudFormation.

 Monjur is an educator.
 He is a Lecturer with about 10 years of teaching experience.
-He has taught at Universities and other tertiary education institutes in New Zealand, UK, China and Bangladesh.
+He has taught at Universities and other tertiary education institutes in the UK and APAC region.
 His PhD research was on Cloud Computing security.
 At postgraduate level, Monjur studied Communications Engineering and Telecommunications.
 His major at undergraduate level was Computing & Information Systems.

 Monjur's area of expertise are Business Systems Analysis, Big Data and Business Intelligence, Cloud Computing, Computer and Information Security, Database Design and Development, and IT Project Management.